icobani/iyzipay-go/README.md

-# iyzipay API Go Client
+# Go Client for iyzipay API

 Go client for iyzipay API has not been officially developed yet.
 If you need the client, please let us by creating a ticket.
 According to your requests, we will prioritize and work on the client.